Ch0wW/wadverifier/README.md

 - [x] Open the WAD to check if it's a IWAD or PWAD before doing the checks.
 - [x] Add support for NERVE.WAD, and the Hexen Addon.
 - [x] Add support for HacX and Chex Quest.
-- [ ] Add support for Master levels for Doom II.
+- [x] Add support for Master levels for Doom II.
-- [ ] Add support for GZDoom .pk3 IWADs.
+- [ ] Add support for GZDoom .pk3 IWADs (Action DooM / AD2:UB / Adventures of Square / W:BoA / Harmony / Blasphemer / ...)
-- [ ] Probably a few fixes here and there.
+- [ ] Probably a few code optimizations here and there.
 - [x] Color support for better readability.

 # Licence
 This program is licenced under GPLv3.